RIMOWow/testing-cp3402/README.md

 #### Eclipse

 For Eclipse users, I provided a sample project which orgnized as Eclipse way.
-You can download it fro
+You can download it from [here](https://github.com/daimajia/AndroidImageSlider/releases/download/v1